Pulkit0111/ai_scout/README.md

 #### Why Plain HTML Instead of a Framework?

-We've intentionally chosen plain HTML and vanilla JavaScript over modern frontend frameworks (React, Vue, Angular) to keep the initial implementation simple and straightforward.
+I have intentionally chosen plain HTML and vanilla JavaScript over modern frontend frameworks (React, Vue, Angular) to keep the initial implementation simple and straightforward.
 This approach offers several benefits:

 - **Simplicity**: No build process, no complex tooling, no dependency management
 - **Learning**: Easy to understand for developers new to web development